 There is no absolute truth in what to expect when you stop drinking.
 There is no specific addictive personality or an absolute cure.
 When I was drinking myself numb I lost track of who I was.
 Sobriety has been about rediscovering me

-Unless you are physically dependent and suffer DT’s ( if so it would be wise to see a Dr) day one will most likely be the easiest for you to stay alcohol-free.
-You’ll be focused and be comforted that you have made a decision to put an end to this mess.
-You may have trouble sleeping on and off during your first sober week but on day one you’re likely to sleep relatively well.
+Unless you are physically dependent on alcohol and suffer from DT’s (if so, it would be wise to see a medical professional), day one will most likely be the easiest for you to stay alcohol-free.
+You’ll be focused, and you’ll be comforted that you have made a decision to put an end to this mess.
+You may have trouble sleeping on and off during your first sober week, but on day one, you’re likely to sleep relatively well.
 Try to drink a lot of water.
 Three liters and a bit will help you start to detox and also help keep anxiety down.

 Be prepared for a roller coaster ride, or what I call “riding the yo-yo”.